 So far, my only issues have been with the flaps on the mag pouches and maybe the flashlight pouch as well.
 I’ve been tucking those in to expose the tops of those items for quick access.
 Also, the handcuff pouch on my gun-side gets in the way of drawing my sidearm, so I’ve contemplated going back to at least one cuff case on my belt.
 The only way to eliminate this would be to transition to a drop holster, but then we start causing other issues….lol Everything is give and take.

 Being able to get EVERYTHING off my belt and onto the vest is an awesome experience and may well be worth dealing with the few issues.
 One huge plus is the weight, although significant, is perfectly distributed.
 When I have the vest on, it seems I never have weight bearing down on my shoulders and I don’t feel it on my back or mid-section.
 It also moves freely (not confining or restrictive at all).
 I have a hard time figuring out exactly which part of my upper body is carrying that load because after two consecutive 12 hour rotations I have no soreness or anything!

 In response to the two issues that were raised in the email:

-As an option we make the flashlight and pistol magazines with elastic retention and open tops.
+As an option we make the flashlight and pistol magazines with elastic or kydex retention and open tops.
 The pocket flap offers protection from the elements and keeps items from becoming lost during a foot pursuit or physical altercation.
 This is an option that we leave up to the individual, and usually depends on their training and department policy.